dszotowicz/eslint/docs/developer-guide/working-with-rules.md

 * `commentsExistBetween(nodeOrToken1, nodeOrToken2)` - returns `true` if comments exist between two nodes.

 > `skipOptions` is an object which has 3 properties; `skip`, `includeComments`, and `filter`.
 Default is `{skip: 0, includeComments: false, filter: null}`.
-> * `skip` is a positive integer, the number of skipping tokens.
+> - `skip` is a positive integer, the number of skipping tokens.
 If `filter` option is given at the same time, it doesn't count filtered tokens as skipped.
-> * `includeComments` is a boolean value, the flag to include comment tokens into the result.
+> - `includeComments` is a boolean value, the flag to include comment tokens into the result.
-> * `filter` is a function which gets a token as the first argument, if the function returns `false` then the result excludes the token.
+> - `filter` is a function which gets a token as the first argument, if the function returns `false` then the result excludes the token.
 >
 > `countOptions` is an object which has 3 properties; `count`, `includeComments`, and `filter`.
 Default is `{count: 0, includeComments: false, filter: null}`.
-> * `count` is a positive integer, the maximum number of returning tokens.
+> - `count` is a positive integer, the maximum number of returning tokens.
-> * `includeComments` is a boolean value, the flag to include comment tokens into the result.
+> - `includeComments` is a boolean value, the flag to include comment tokens into the result.
-> * `filter` is a function which gets a token as the first argument, if the function returns `false` then the result excludes the token.
+> - `filter` is a function which gets a token as the first argument, if the function returns `false` then the result excludes the token.
 >
 > `rangeOptions` is an object which has 1 property: `includeComments`.
-> * `includeComments` is a boolean value, the flag to include comment tokens into the result.
+> - `includeComments` is a boolean value, the flag to include comment tokens into the result.

 There are also some properties you can access:

 * `hasBOM` - the flag to indicate whether or not the source code has Unicode BOM.
 * `text` - the full text of the code being linted.
 Unicode BOM has been stripped from this text.
 * `ast` - the `Program` node of the AST for the code being linted.
-* `scopeManager` - the [ScopeManager](./scope-manager-interface.md#scopemanager-interface) object of the code.
-* `visitorKeys` - the visitor keys to traverse this AST.
 * `lines` - an array of lines, split according to the specification's definition of line breaks.

 You should use a `SourceCode` object whenever you need to get more information about the code being linted.